kairosity/rest-api-blog/README.md

 - Comments are displayed in a single column, most recent listed first.
 - Adding comments is fully functional.
 - Replying & deleting comments is not functional.
+- If a user is logged in, their username is auto-populated in the "Name" input field of the "Add a New Comment" form.

+## User Dashboard Features
+- This page is not fleshed out.
+Its purpose is to serve as proof of concept for the registration & login features.
+- Theoretically I was thinking of attaching a "save post" button to each individual blog article and links to those articles would appear listed on the dashboard, which when clicked, would redirect to the post details page.

 ## Back-End
 - The index page fetches blog listings successfully from the JSON-Server API.
 - The blog post page fetches a single blog post from the JSON-SERVER API.
 - The add comment form fetches a POST request from the JSON-SERVER API.
 - The site is connected successfully to MongoDB
+- Users can register an account, their details are stored in MongoDB via Mongoose and their password is salted & hashed using Bcrypt.
-- User registration works, the user data is validated by Joi, the user password is hashed using bcrypt and users are saved to a User object in Mongo.
+- User data is validated first by Bootstrap Forms, then by Joi, then by custom validations.
+- Users are authenticated using Passport.js

+## SEO
+- Meta tags are incorporated into all pages.
+Most importantly: geo, keywords & description.
+- All pages have relevant "keyworded" title tags.
+- The blog details page uses keyword-rich "slugs" instead of ids.
+- All links are functional.
+- (Hypothetically) - All headings match keyword research & strategies.

+## Accessibility
+- All elements are keyboard accessible.
+- Skip to Main Link functional on all pages for good keyboard user UX & accessibility.
+- Contrast, sizing & colour accessibility is all excellent.
+- Site is viewable & functional up to page zoom of 200%.
+- All forms have ariaDescribedBy attributes.
+- Wherever possible and logical HTML elements are semantic.
+Posts are <articles> etc..

 <br>

 # Future Potential Functionality
 - Pagination of the index page blog listings.
-- Registered users can login & a session is started when they do.
-- Only logged in users can comment.
+- Perhaps making it so that only logged-in users can comment.
-- Users can delete and edit their own comments.
+- Allowing users to delete and edit their own comments.
+- Making the "reply" on comments functional.
-- There is also an admin login.
+- Creating an admin login.
-- Admins can create new blog posts.
+- Allowing admins to create new blog posts.
-- Admins can edit & delete blog posts.
+- Allowing admins to edit & delete blog posts.

 <br>

-# Libraries / Frameworks / Tech Used
+# Libraries / Frameworks / Important Modules Used

 ## - [Node.js](https://nodejs.org/en/)
 ## - [Express.js](https://expressjs.com/)